austinmama/fortigate-1g/managing-rules.md

 # Managing Fortigate Firewall Rules (Policies)
 {: #managing-fortigate-firewall-rules-policies-}

-FortiGate utilizes the concept of a "policy", which includes the ability to accept/deny traffic, apply security profiles, shape traffic, log traffic, and schedule a timeframe for a policy to apply.
+The Fortigate Security Appliance 1Gbps (FSA) utilizes the concept of a "policy", which includes the ability to accept/deny traffic, apply security profiles, shape traffic, log traffic, and schedule a timeframe for a policy to apply.
 To assemble a policy, you must first create the objects that will take part in it.
+{: shortdesc}

 1. From your browser, open the [IBM Cloud UI Console ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://cloud.ibm.com/classic/security/firewalls/multivlan/provision){: new_window} and log into your account.
 2. Follow the How to [Manage the FortiGate Security Appliance](/docs/infrastructure/fortigate-1g?topic=fortigate-1g-managing-the-fortigate-security-appliance-1gbps) instructions to find the credentials.